|Elliott Sound Products||Equalisers|

 The frequencies shown above are pretty much agreed upon worldwide, and have been adopted by all manufacturers making graphic equalisers.
 The 1/2 octave and 1/3 octave frequencies are often extended above and below those shown, and may include 20Hz and/or 25Hz, as well as 20kHz.
 The drawing below shows ideal values rather than those readily available, purely for convenience.
 The Q of each filter is about 2, extreme accuracy is not really possible and fortunately isn't necessary.
 The circuit below must be driven from a low impedance.
 Normally, there would be a unity gain buffer to drive the input.
 It isn't shown but must be included unless the previous stage is an opamp or other very low impedance source.

 Without the frequency selective networks (C1, L1, etc.), the pot sliders simply vary the gain of the circuit and unity gain is achieved when the slider(s) are centred.
 When the pot wiper is close to the input (+ve input of U1), the incoming signal is attenuated (cut), and at the opposite end (shown with a + sign) the opamp has gain (boost).
 When each pot connects to a tuned circuit, only the frequencies passed by the tuned circuit are affected.
+In circuits developed after ca. 1970 or so, the inductor is replaced with a 'simulated inductor' - a gyrator.

 The tuned circuit filters have a minimum impedance at a particular frequency as shown, so the pot affects only those frequencies passed by the filter.
 A series resonant circuit has a minimum impedance at the resonant frequency, and this forms the basis of most simple graphic equalisers.
 The scheme shown above gives an equaliser whose actual Q (as opposed to the theoretical value) varies with the slider setting.
 At low boost or cut settings the bandwidth is much wider than expected.